-In this article, we look at some common eCommerce mistakes businesses involved in eCommerce make.
+In this article, I consider some common eCommerce mistakes businesses involved in eCommerce make.
 These eCommerce mistakes concern some quite fundamental aspects of eCommerce.
-A good understanding of these issues should assist you with overall eCommerce business strategy and place your company on the path to success.
+A good understanding of these issues should assist you with an overall eCommerce business strategy and place your company on the path to success.

 Frequently asked questions from marketers:

-- What are 5 of the most common mistakes that occur when integrating a CRM with eCommerce platforms?
+- What are the five most common mistakes when integrating a CRM with eCommerce platforms?

-- Ecommerce seo mistakes and how to fix them?
+- What are eCommerce SEO mistakes, and how to fix them?

-- Ten eCommerce mistakes and how to avoid them-Shopify?
+- Eighteen eCommerce mistakes on Shopify: how to avoid them?

-- What could be wrong if I chose a bad platform for an online store?
+- What can be wrong if I choose a bad platform for an online store?

-- Common mistakes affect conversion in eCommerce?
+- Do common mistakes affect conversions in eCommerce?

 - What mistakes do novice online store owners make?